 Because it’s a very old painting, only 1,000 people are allowed daily.
 Tickets are sold out several months in advance.
 So, if you truly want to see it, you have to prepare beforehand.

 If you weren’t able to buy your tickets, you might go and check at the entrance in the morning.
 Somestimes they have a small amount of tickets for sale.

 Your other best option is to buy a guided tour which will cost you around €40

 Official website: https://cenacolovinciano.vivaticket.it/index.php#

-My second favorite place to explore right after Duomo Square.
+It’s my second favorite place to explore in Milan right after Duomo Square.
 It’s a picturesque canal full of life and history.
 In this area, you can find a lot of great bars, restaurants, and shops.
-It gets very crowded at night time.
+Naviglio Grande gets very crowded at night time.
 I just love finding a spot and simply enjoy people watching there.

-Museo del Novecento – museum of 20th century.
+Museo del Novecento – museum of the 20th century.
 It displays about 400 works of mostly Italian artists.
-You can also enjoy the beautiful view of Duomo from here.
+You can also enjoy the beautiful view of Duomo from there.